If I am a member at one Lancaster Family YMCA branch, may I use the other branches?

 There is a two-hour limit/day.
 Parents must remain on the Y premises while children are in Child Watch.
 Children must wear socks in the Child Watch area.

-Do you have lockers for members to use?
+Do you have lockers and towels for members to use?

 Each YMCA branch has a Men’s, Women’s and Family Locker room.
 The Family Locker Room is designated for members in one of the three following categories: